CodingIsAnArtOfMind/WeatherApp/README.md

 # WeatherApp
-Write a server by using SpringBoot Java and integrate Weather API from Rapid API.
-On the basis of that integration, expose your RESTful APIs as follows with JSON response.
+# Spring Boot Weather API Integration

+This project demonstrates how to integrate a Weather API from Rapid API into a Spring Boot application.

+## Authentication Method

-Authentication Method: Header-based authentication with random client id and random client secret.
+Header-based authentication is used with random client ID and random client secret.

-API 1: Get the Weather forecast summary of Any city using API (RapidApiGetForecastSummaryByLocationName)
+## APIs Exposed

+### 1. Get Weather Forecast Summary by City

+**Endpoint:** `/weather-summary`

+**Method:** `GET`

-API 2: Get hourly Weather forecast details of Any city using API (RapidApiGetHourlyForecastByLocationName)
+### 1. Get hourly Weather forecast details of Any city using API

+(RapidApiGetHourlyForecastByLocationName)
 API Document: https://rapidapi.com/wettercom-wettercom-default/api/forecast9
 (RapidApiGetForecastSummaryByLocationName &
 RapidApiGetHourlyForecastByLocationName)